Can You Refinance a USDA Loan or Mortgage? | 2025

 If you meet the requirements listed above but a lender still denies your refinance, try again with a different lender.

-Mortgage companies can set their own lending requirements, so there’s a chance you find one willing to refinance your mortgage even though the first lender you spoke with wouldn’t.
+Mortgage companies can set their own lending requirements, so if you’re exploring how to get out of a USDA loan, there’s a chance you find one willing to refinance your mortgage even though the first lender you spoke with wouldn’t.

 Check your USDA refinance options

-How soon can you refinance a USDA mortgage?
+How soon can you refinance a USDA loan?

 If you’re refinancing a USDA loan to another USDA loan, your existing mortgage typically needs to be at least 12 months old (with on-time payments for the past six months).
-If you want to switch from a USDA loan to a conventional loan, you may be able to refinance right away.
+If you want to refinance USDA loan to a conventional, you may be able to refinance right away.
 However, you’ll likely need a minimum of 3 percent equity in the home.
 So you might have to wait to refinance if you took advantage of USDA’s zero-down-payment allowance.

 Does PMI go away on a USDA loan?